-Update: Conjoined twins separated, one now out of surgery
+Conjoined twins separated and out of surgery

 In a waiting area off the operating room, Goodrich and Tepper huddle with neuroradiologist Joaquim Farinhas.

-Farinhas shows off a three-dimensional replica of the boys' brains vessels that can be pulled apart, revealing exactly how they are fused together.
+Farinhas shows off a three-dimensional replica of the boys' brain vessels that can be pulled apart, revealing exactly how they are fused together.
 The boys share about an inch-and-a-half diameter of brain tissue.

 "This is what I wanted you to see," Farinhas says, "which is something that is soft and you can actually poke in and cut through."